 home for the next day's lunch.
 It's one way to feel close to your baby even when you have to be away.

 Be sure your workplace has a clean, private, relaxing place for you to express your milk.
 It will make a lot of difference in your attitude and your

 success.
 If such a place isn't made available, speak up.
 Many employers are willing to help out if you let them know what's needed for you and the other

 nursing women at your workplace.

-If your employer is reluctant to help, point out the advantages they can enjoy by supporting you.
-There have been plenty of studies that show the following benefits:
+If your employer is reluctant to help, point out the advantages the company can enjoy by supporting you.
+There have been plenty of studies that show the

 Stored milk should be gently shaken, as the fat will have separated and risen to the top.

 Nursing frequently in the evening and at night will keep up your milk supply and can give you the special closeness that you may have missed while at work.